geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 It's is not perfect because in the end you still have to manually put the image in `Load Image` and hook up the values from `Select Nth Item` to get this one exact image.
 If you work a lot with image grids you might want to include both of this patterns in one workflow.

 - **TODO** This is unsatisfactory and requires a lot of manual work
-- **TODO** If someone knows a clever way how to use node expansion and native way to include metadata please let me know!
+- **TODO** If someone knows a native way include metadata please let me know (node expansion?, hidden extra pnginfo?)!

 ### Load all images from grid